The Clear Edge

 • One piece of delivery I can document for delegation this week:

-Return to this log daily for 90 days.
-Identity transitions happen through repeated revisiting, not single decisions.
+Return to this log daily for 90 days so the identity shift has time to take hold.
+Identity transitions happen through repeated revisiting, not a single decision.

-Start the documentation sprint.
-Pick the 5 delivery tasks you do most frequently that your team could execute with proper documentation.
-Document each as an SOP using Notion or Loom.
+This month: start the documentation sprint.
+Choose the 5 delivery tasks you do most often that your team could handle with the right documentation, and document each one as an SOP using Notion or Loom.

 • Time: 15-20 hours over 4 weeks